The topic you requested could not be found.

 Chaos Reducing Strategies

-What To Do During Your Day » Step 2: Check In » Chaos Reducing Strategies
+What To Do During Your Day » Step 2: Check In (Daily Task) » Chaos Reducing Strategies

 Chaos-Free Clinics: Tactics That Keep Your Day Flowing Smoothly Setting a goal for a 2 minute check-in time per animal will keep things running smoothly.
 Have public clients pre-make appointments and have volume clients pre-enter data in the Volume Client…